aguilerajul/Pet.Game/README.md

 Manage all our REST API, and the CRUDS like GET, POST or PUT, PATCH and DELETE if they are need it.

-### Thank you very much and I hope on this time all of you can find something much better or at least not too badly.